-Independence Day Celebrating the day when St Lucia achieved full independence from the United Kingdom, this national holiday hosts a number of events across the island, particularly in the capital, Castries.
-Held on 22nd February, celebrations include military parades, school rallies and a motorcycle festival.
+Celebrating the day when St Lucia achieved full independence from the United Kingdom, this national holiday hosts a number of events across the island, particularly in the capital, Castries.
+Held in February, concerts and other special activities are held to mark the occasion.

 St Lucia carnival is a very extravagant affair, which runs throughout June and July.
-The main days of the carnival are 16th and 17th July when there are parades and music and a variety of costumes.
-There is also a Beauty Queen and steel band competition.
+The Carnival is widely lauded as one of the Caribbean’s most exciting festivals.
+There are parades, music and a variety of costumes, as well as Beauty Queen and steel band competitions. stluciancarnival.com

 The Atlantic Rally for Cruisers (ARC) is an annual transatlantic sailing competition for racer and cruiser yachts that formed in 1986.
 ARC starts at the end of November in Las Palmas de Gran Canaria and ends before Christmas in the Caribbean destination of Rodney Bay in Saint Lucia.
 The ARC is the largest transocean sailing event in the world and regularly attracts over 200 boats of many different shapes and sizes.
 The route takes between 14 and 21 days aided by trade winds, and covers over 2,700 nautical miles.